exercism/v3/languages/fsharp/exercises/concept/values/.docs/after.md

 If a binding's type cannot be inferred, the compiler will report an error.
 To fix this, make the binding's type explicit.

-F# uses significant whitespace to define scope.
-This means that scope is defined by indenting the code with spaces, relative to the line declaring the binding.
+Significant whitespace is used to define scope, by indenting code with spaces relative to the line declaring the binding.
 The default convention is to use four spaces for indentation.

 [bindings]: https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/values/#binding-a-value
 [functions]: https://docs.microsoft.com/en-us/dotnet/fsharp/language-reference/functions/#remarks